emhaihsan/liskspeedrun-ch1-deploy-verify/README.md

-# Lisk SpeedRun Challenge 2: Connect Your Contracts to Frontend
+# Lisk SpeedRun Challenge 3: Display Contract Events & Transaction History

-This repository is my submission for Lisk SpeedRun Challenge 2, where I connected my ERC20 and ERC721 smart contracts from Week 1 to a React/Next.js frontend with wallet integration.
+This repository is my submission for Lisk SpeedRun Challenge 3, where I've added contract event tracking and transaction history to my Week 1 & 2 project.

 ## Challenge Overview

-In this challenge, I have:
+Building on previous challenges, I have:

-- Connected my Week 1 smart contracts to a React/Next.js frontend
+- Connected my Week 1 smart contracts to a React/Next.js frontend (Week 2)
-- Implemented wallet integration (using Rabby Wallet)
+- Implemented wallet integration using Rabby Wallet (Week 2)
-- Created components to display token balances and NFTs
+- Created components to display token balances and NFTs (Week 2)
-- Added token transfer and NFT minting functionality
+- Added token transfer and NFT minting functionality (Week 2)
+- **NEW**: Added contract events tracking and transaction history (Week 3)
+- **NEW**: Implemented filtering between token and NFT events (Week 3)
 - Deployed the frontend to Vercel

 ## My Submission